HugoGranstrom/gravity-simulator/README.md

 A newtonian brute force gravity simulator of the solar system written in Python/Vpython.
 It is probably not too accurate so don't plan your rocket launch using it.
 It can be fun though to play around making your own solar systems (or throwing in a black hole in our own).

 # Prerequisites
-You must have VPython installed on your system.
+You must have VPython installed on your system if you want to run the GUI.
 To install it, run this command:
 ``pip install vpython``

 # Usage